-As I made my way towards the bridge back to the city, I glanced at the direction of the cavalry training grounds next to the Porta Purgamenta, and some flickering light at the centre of a small crowd caught my eye.
-On a whim I turned and walked there.
+As I made my way towards the bridge back to the city, I glanced at the direction of the cavalry training grounds next to the Porta Purgamenta.
+Some flickering light at the centre of a small crowd caught my eye.
+On a whim, I turned and walked there.
 I shuffled my way past the gawking spectators to the front of the crowd.

 And gawked myself.

 She was blond, young, and incredibly graceful.
-She wore a red dress of some foreign sort, and had metal bits sewn into it.
+She wore a red dress of some foreign sort, with metal bits sewn into it.
 And she was dancing with fire.

 The effect was enchanting beyond words.